 Wentworth Wentworth Woodhouse is without doubt one of the finest and grandest Georgian houses in England and, at 606 ft, is famously considered to have the longest facade.
 Wentworth was built principally for Thomas Wentworth, later Marquess of Rockingham, and comprises the unusual combination of two back-to-back houses, which began with the West Front from 1724-28, followed by the East Front from 1731-50.
 Its list of architects includes, Ralph Tunnicliffe, Henry Flitcroft and John Carr; the West Front is built of brick in the English Baroque style, whilst the East, is in sandstone and is a classical, Palladian masterpiece.
 The Rockingham's were one of the greatest Whig dynasties of the 18th Century and Wentworth Woodhouse was a centre of great political influence.
-Charles, the 2nd Marquess was Prime Minister in 1765-66 and again in 1782.
+Charles, the 2nd Marguess was Prime Minister in 1765-66 and again in 1782.
 On his death the estate passed to the Earls Fitzwilliam, who remained in ownership until the late 20th Century.
 Following the death of the 8th Earl Fitzwilliam in a flying accident in 1948, a greater part of the house was vacated and in 1950, it was let to the West Riding County Council, who made use of it until 1986, first as a teacher training college and then as part of Sheffield City Polytechnic.
 The house and its 87 acres of grounds, were sold to a private purchaser in 1988, again in 1999 to the Newbold family and then in April 2017, to the Wentworth Woodhouse Preservation Trust.
-"By arriving to school all week, on time, and fully equipped, students will earn 10 house points."
+"By engaging in an array of house activities, we can earn house points every day during tutor time."